- November 29, 2022

 Contrary to popular belief, it isn’t just big companies that need to be on the lookout for vulnerabilities.
-A robust cybersecurity strategy is vital from the growth stage so that the business can be prepared for future breaches.
+A robust cyber security testing services strategy is vital from the growth stage so that the business can be prepared for future breaches.
 In this context, automated testing tools offer a speedy and efficient way to assess internal security and deliver robust software products with lower time-to-market.

 Automated testing is a process of testing the security of an information system using automated tools.
 The goal is to find and rectify weaknesses before a cyber attacker can get to them and assess whether changes to the system have led to any current or potential vulnerabilities.

 Automated testing has a higher accuracy rate, unlike manual testing, where human errors are likely to creep in.
 Some of the advantages of automated testing include:

 - The ability to run tests on a large number of applications simultaneously

 - The compatibility with multiple types of information systems and numerous programming languages

 - The ease of integration with the developer workflow

 - The variety of applications, including source code review, penetration testing, vulnerability scanning, and security code review

 Automated testing and cybersecurity: